Locate and organize your iTunes files

 Locating the file for an item you see in iTunes

-- Right-click Where to get the option to Show in Finder (Mac OS X) or Show in Windows Explorer (Windows).
+You can also right-click on the content and choose Show in Finder (Mac) or Show in Windows Explorer (Windows).

-A remote file, such as one from Home Sharing, won't show a path, but will show information such as the name of the remote iTunes library:
+A remote file, such as one from iTunes in the Cloud, won't show a path, but will show information such as the name of the remote path.

 A note about copyright